hashicorp/terraform/website/docs/registry/providers/tiers.html.md

 There are three tiers of providers in the Terraform Registry:

 * **Official Providers** - are built, signed, and supported by HashiCorp.
-Official Providers can typically used without providing provider source information in your Terraform configuration.
+Official Providers can typically be used without providing provider source information in your Terraform configuration.
 * **Partner Providers** - are built, signed, and supported by a third party.
 HashiCorp has verified the ownership of the private key and we provide a chain of trust to the CLI to verify this programatically.
 To use Partner Providers in your Terraform